monarch-initiative/gpsea/docs/index.rst

 In Mendelian genetics, the focus is generally placed on the study of whether specific disease-causing alleles are associated with specific phenotypic manifestations of the disease.

-GPSEA (Genotypes and Phenotypes - Statistical Evaluation of Associations, /dʒiːpiːsiː/) is a Python package for finding genotype-phenotype associations.
+GPSEA (Genotypes and Phenotypes - Statistical Evaluation of Associations) is a Python package for finding genotype-phenotype associations.
 The input to GPSEA is a collection of `Global Alliance for Genomics and Health (GA4GH) Phenopackets <https://pubmed.ncbi.nlm.nih.gov/35705716/>`_.
 GPSEA ingests the phenopackets and analyzes the genotype-phenotype associations.